brenxribas/brenxribas/README.md

 <h1 align="center">Hi folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px" /><br>
 My name is Breno!</h1>

-Software developer focused on front-end and design, studying for a bachelor's degree at UNIP Information Systems, always interested in learning new technologies, improving himself more and more in the area.
+I am software developer with a front-end focus.
+Graduating in Information Systems at Paulista University and already graduated as IT Technician at SENAI São Paulo.
+I chose to follow the path of technology because I see challenges as opportunities to create new solutions and optimize processes, making people's lives easier.
+Technology brings me the feeling of constant evolution!

 <h2 align="center">💻 Skills</h2>